AlexTrott/Catalyst-CLI/README.md

 **"Invalid module name"**
 - Module names must start with a letter and contain only alphanumeric characters and underscores

+**"Git hook already exists"**
+- Use `catalyst install git-message --force` to overwrite existing hooks
+- Catalyst will automatically backup your existing hook

+**"Not a git repository"**
+- Navigate to a git repository or run `git init` first
+- Git hooks can only be installed in git repositories

+**"JIRA tickets not being detected"**
+- Ensure branch names contain patterns like `ABC-123`, `PROJECT-456`
+- Tickets must be uppercase letters followed by hyphen and numbers
+- Use `[NO-TICKET]` branches for commits without associated tickets

 ### Getting Help